daystram/proton/README.md

 Note the interface name `wg0` from what's set before.
 This affixes the IP bindings for flannel CNI to the VPN's interface (it defaults to the host's default interface, e.g. `eth0`), which wouldn't work since this node lies behind NAT.

-See https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config/#agent-networking for more info on agent networking configuration.
+See https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config/#agent-networking for more info about K3s agent networking configuration.